ESSUAlberta/v1-dam/README.md

-# v1-sticks
+# v1-dam
-Sticks v1 is a React Component Library for use on the ESS Websites
+Dam v1 is a React Widget Library for use on the ESS Websites

 test 1